-Betsy Amster Literary Enterprises is a full-service literary agency located in Los Angeles, California, and Portland, Oregon.
+Betsy Amster Literary Enterprises is a full-service literary agency located in Los Angeles, California.
 We handle publishing rights and all ancillary rights (such as film, TV, audio, electronic, and foreign) for the authors we represent.
 We work with both first-time and established writers and are known for our expert attention to every aspect of the publishing process.

 The agency’s areas of interest for adult projects include: Literary fiction, upscale commercial women’s fiction, voice-driven mysteries and thrillers, narrative nonfiction (especially by journalists), travelogues, memoirs (including graphic memoirs), social issues and trends, psychology, self-help, popular culture, women’s issues, history & biography, lifestyle, careers, health and medicine, parenting, cooking and nutrition, gardening, and quirky gift books.
 We do not represent romances, screenplays, poetry, westerns, fantasy, horror, science fiction, techno thrillers, spy capers, apocalyptic scenarios, self-published books, or political or religious arguments.

 Our associate Mary Cummings represents fiction and poetry for children and teens, from picture books to middle grade and young adult novels, including contemporary and historical, humor, mystery, fantasy, and multi-cultural.
 (No children’s nonfiction, please.)
 Cummings served for fourteen years as education director at the Loft Literary Center in Minneapolis, where she organized an annual festival of children’s literature and selected judges for the prestigious McKnight Award in Children’s Literature.
 She represents both career writers and newcomers.
 Read more about Mary here.